 Cervical decompression is often accomplished by removing a diseased disc, replacing it with an artificial one, and then fusing the spine with titanium hardware that remains permanently in place.
 This procedure is most often done by making an incision in the neck and retracting the trachea (moving it to the side) in order to reach the cervical disc space in question.
-For more information, see Inspired Spine’s minimally invasive Keyhole Surgery, anterior cervical discectomy and fusion (ACDF).
+For more information, see Inspired Spine’s minimally invasive spinal surgery, anterior cervical discectomy and fusion (ACDF).

 Many other surgical options are available, too, depending on what form of disc degeneration you have and where it’s located.
 For example, in some cases a laser can be used to cut out, aspirate (suck out), or destroy the core of a disc, which decreases pressure on the outer ring and adjacent nerve roots.10

 Disc replacement in the lumbar spine relieves pain, maintains the joint space, and increases the strength and stability of the spine.
 Doing so used to require complicated, expensive, risky open surgery.
 Fortunately, newer procedures have made open surgery unnecessary in many patients with lumbar DDD at one or two vertebral levels.
 Minimally invasive surgical techniques, such as the Inspired Spine oblique lumbar lateral fusion (OLLIF), requires only a small incision.
 Blood loss during the procedure is minimal, recovery is generally quick, and most patients enjoy excellent results.